thisisthejay/Programming-for-Lawyers/README.md

 I'm Jay, a laywer and programmer.
 I'm not particularly keen on titles but I gravitate towards what some people describe as a "legal techologist".
 I read Economics at university and started my career in law as a paralegal shortly after graduation.
 I began my coding journey a few years ago and it has been extremly rewarding and fulfilling.
 But this isn't about my journey - it's about yours!
  <!-- n n    jxxxxxcvkl,ll,,mkk, -->
-I'd love it if you connected with me on Twitter - my handle is [@mrjaypeasmith](https://twitter.com/mrjaypeasmith) and
+I'd love it if you connected with me on Twitter - my handle is [@mrjaypeasmith](https://twitter.com/mrjaypeasmith) - and on [LinkedIn](https://www.linkedin.com/in/jermainepaulsmith/) if you have a profile.

 ### Equipment you will find helpful

-In order to access the resources, I recommend:
+In order to access the resources shsared in this programme, I recommend:

 - a computer
 - a smartphone